Hands-On Tutorial SAP Smart Predict, Customer Churn Analysis for online retail

-This section allows the tool to automatically reduce the number of variables in the model depending on quality criteria.
+During the Training the tool will automatically test and try to reduce the number of variables in the model depending on quality criteria.
 This selection is done by successive iterations and only the variables that have influence on the target are kept.

 After our model was trained we can select version one.
 We see displayed two performance indicators to describe the quality of the model.
 The Predictive Power (KI) indicates the proportion of information contained in the target variable that the model and the explanatory variables are able to explain.